geoffmazeroff/shamazon/README.md

 # shamazon
-Learning about Razor pages with ASP.NET Core
+This is a sample project to help me learn about Razor pages with ASP.NET Core.